Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Phase diagram at zero temperature

-For $h>2$ and $|J_2|>h-1$, the system is in the A$_3$ phase with $M=5/18$ and $S_0=(2\ln 3)/9$, and the subset magnetization satisfies $M_{1,3}=1/2$ and $M_{2,4}=1/6$.
+Noting that there are also exist $1/3$ plateau in both the spin-$\frac{1}{2}$ Ising-Heisenberg model and the pure quantum spin-$\frac{1}{2}$ Heisienberg model on two closely related TIT lattices at zero temperature in Ref.\cite{TIT2}.We true believe that the ¡°triangles-in triangles¡± structure is responsible for the presence of plateau.
+This is illuminating to explore the effects of geometric frustration.
+For $h>2$ and $|J_b|>h-1$, the system is in the A$_3$ phase with $M=5/18$ and $S_0=(2\ln 3)/9$, and the subset magnetization satisfies $M_{1,3}=1/2$ and $M_{2,4}=1/6$.
 The spins belonging to P$_1$ and P$_3$ are totally polarized, and only the spins belonging to P$_2$ and P$_4$ make contributions to the residual entropy.
-Thus, this phase is a partially ordered $5/9$ plateau phase.
+Thus, this phase is a partially ordered $5/9$ plateau ferrimagnetic phase.

-For $h>2$ and $0\leq |J_2|<h-1$, the system is in the A$_4$ phase with $M=1/2$ and $S_0=0$, which is nothing but a polarized state.
+For $h>2$ and $0\leq |J_b|<h-1$, the system is in the A$_4$ phase with $M=1/2$ and $S_0=0$, which is nothing but a polarized state.

-For $h=0$, when $0\leq |J_2| <1$ the system bears the N\'{e}el order with spontaneous magnetization $M=1/6$, but on the contrary, when $|J_2| \geq 1$ [the boundary $B_1$ in Fig. \ref{fig-Ground} (c)], we found the subset magnetization becomes zero, which indicates that $|J_2|=1$ may be a crossover line.
+For $h=0$, when $0\leq |J_b| <1$ the system bears the ferrimagnetic order with spontaneous magnetization $M=1/6$, but on the contrary, when $|J_b| \geq 1$ [the boundary $B_1$ in Fig. \ref{fig-Ground} (c)], we found the subset magnetization becomes zero, which indicates that $|J_b|=1$ may be a crossover line.
 Such a crossover behavior will be re-examined by studying the specific heat, susceptibility and spin-spin correlation functions in Secs.
 IV and V. In addition, it appears that the magnetization in A$_2$ phase cannot appear spontaneously but can only be induced by a magnetic field.

-It should be pointed out that at all phase boundaries, the magnetization as functions of $|J_2|$ and $h$ are all continuous, and no phase transitions between different phases at zero temperature are observed.
+It should be point out that in our calculation, we find that the boundaries of phases are continuous and there is no singularity at any finite temperatures.
+However, when we reduce the temperature, we find that the magnetization approaches to a step function,which implies a first-order transition driven either by the external magnetic field or the interaction term $|J_b|$.